priyanshuveb/TokenAirdrop-foundry/README.md

 # Token Airdrop

-The repo contains two contracts, one is ERC20-Token and second is the Airdrop contract for the forementioned token.<br>
+The repo contains two contracts, one is ERC20-Token and second is the Airdrop contract for the forementioned token.
 After deploying this successfully you will have a token contract and its aidrop contract ready

 <br>